Student Collaboration Earns National Recognition

-"We’re teaching students the importance of interprofessional collaboration," says group advisor Gloria Grice, Pharm.D., associate director of experiential programs and associate professor of pharmacy practice at St. Louis College of Pharmacy.
-"All health care professionals, including pharmacists, physicians, and therapists, are working together more.
-Studies show this type of care is in the best interest of patients."
+“We’re teaching students the importance of interprofessional collaboration,” says group advisor Gloria Grice (right), Pharm.D., interim director of experiential programs at the College and associate professor of pharmacy practice.
+“All health care professionals, including pharmacists, physicians, and therapists, are working together more and more.
+Studies show that this model of care is in the best interest of patients.”